d-cook/SomethingNew/Concepts.md

 * Embedded DSLs and interpreters within existing ones, but all running at the "root" level
 * Instead of using macros to convert from a good representative to an obscure one, choose a good underlying representation to begin with, and a good UI tool for showing & editing it (see "Magic Ink").
 The underlying representation can be flexible by allowing context-specific evaluators.
 * There is a way to do this "stuff" and / or create other powerful software tools and engines, WITHOUT a huge pile of frameworks and lots of very specific complicated parts.
 Once we make such a system, we may be able to find a minimal set of patterns and process that would allow anyone to" bootsrap" almost anything on almost any system, from almost nothing.
+* Object-Oriented CPU.
+Fundamental object-operations (get, set, delete, etc) are supported by hardware.
+Imagine something like JavaScript running on bare metal, and all the layers of software that would cut out.
+This could potentially be much more efficient than traditional statically-typed compiled languages.